Dreamerol/CV-DATA-SWE-APPLIED-ML/README.md

 <p align="center">
 <b><i>

-Software Engineering student at Sofia University (FMI) with a strong foundation in algorithms, problem-solving, and analytical thinking.<br>
+Software Engineering student at Sofia University (FMI) with a strong foundation in algorithms, problem-solving, and analytical thinking, developed at Sofia Mathematical High School (SMG).
-Hands-on experience in backend systems, data pipelines, and API-driven applications using Python 🐍, Java ☕, and Clojure ⚡.<br>
+Hands-on experience in designing and developing backend systems, data pipelines, and API-driven applications using Python, Java, and Clojure, strengthened through professional experience as a Junior Software Developer (Intern) at ZigiWave.

+Proven ability to build scalable and modular solutions, integrate REST APIs, and apply machine learning models (including neural networks and predictive analytics) to real-world problems.
-Interested in microservices architecture 🏗️, cloud technologies ☁️, and enterprise-grade systems.
+Highly motivated to contribute to end-to-end software development, with strong interest in microservices architecture, cloud technologies, and enterprise-grade systems.

 </i></b>
 </p>